jberkel/sms-backup-plus/README.md

 Settings").
 You can safely restore to a phone which has already message stored on it, SMS Backup+ will skip the restore of already existing messages.

-### Call log support (backup only)
+### <a name="call-log-support">Call log support (backup only)</a>

 SMS Backup+ can also backup your call logs.
 It stores all calls using a separate label (defaults to `Calllog`, but can be changed in Advanced Settings).
+If you wish you can set this to the value as `SMS`, to make all backed up data use the same label.

-The body of the message contains the number and the duration of the call in seconds.
+The body of the call log message contains the number and the duration of the call in seconds.
 0 seconds here means missed call.

+An example:

+    267s
+    +44123456789

 ##Screenshots